cdkini/Okra/README.md

 ## Usage

 ### Writing Scripts
 To learn more about Okra's syntax and the language's features, please see our dedicated [tutorial](www.google.com).
-We've included code snippets therein but we recommend testing (and <b>breaking</b>) the sample files on your own machine or the playground.
+We've included code snippets therein but we highly recommend testing and breaking the sample files on your own machine or the playground.

 ### Running Executable
 Upon building the executable and setting up your path, there are two ways in which you can utilize the `okra` command: